kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/match.md

 └─────────┴───────────────────────────┴─────────────────────────┘
 ```

-By default, recursive relationship follows `WALK` semantic, in which nodes and relationships can be visited repeatedly.
+By default, recursive relationship follows a `WALK` semantic, in which nodes and relationships can be visited repeatedly.
 Kùzu also supports `TRAIL` and `ACYCLIC` semantics, which can be specified inside the recursive pattern after `*`.

 A `TRAIL` is a walk in which all relationships are distinct.